-Failed back surgery syndrome (FBSS)
+Failed back surgery syndrome (FBSS) overview

 If you are living with chronic neck and back pain, you may hope to find a treatment that will help you live and work again, in a life without pain.
-The idea that back surgery can fail can be very unsettling.
-Failed back surgery syndrome is a term used to describe a spine surgery that fails to reduce symptoms, leads to new symptoms or increases a patient’s pain and discomfort.
+The idea that back surgery could fail can be very unsettling.
+Failed back surgery syndrome (FBBS) is a term used to describe a spine surgery that fails to reduce symptoms, leads to new symptoms or increases a patient’s pain and discomfort.
 This condition has a number of potential causes, including surgical error and misdiagnosis.

 Unfortunately, it can be impossible to predict post-surgery symptoms that develop along the spine.
-And in some cases, additional degenerative changes occur in the spine following surgery.
-Regardless of the exact cause of FBSS, this condition is certainly the worst-case scenario for those that undergo neck and back surgery.
+In some cases, additional degenerative changes occur in the spine following surgery.
+Regardless of the exact cause of failed back surgery syndrome, this condition is certainly the worst-case scenario for those that undergo neck and back surgery.
 Read on to learn about how to reduce your chances of experiencing FBBS and the minimally invasive alternatives available at Laser Spine Institute.

-Reduce your chances of FBSS
+Reduce your chances of failed back surgery syndrome

-- Choose your surgeon carefully — Do your research, get a second (or third) opinion, read online reviews and ask friends and family members for advice to find the best possible surgeon in your area.
+- Choose your surgeon carefully.
+Do your research, get a second or third opinion, read online reviews and ask friends and family members for advice to find the best possible surgeon in your area.
 While FBSS can develop regardless of the quality of surgeon, vetting your surgeon is still a good first step.

-- Always follow your surgeon’s instructions — Before your procedure, your surgeon will give you detailed instructions on how to prepare for surgery.
+- Always follow your surgeon’s instructions.
+Before your procedure, your surgeon will give you detailed instructions on how to prepare for surgery.
 You should follow these instructions closely in the days and weeks leading up to the operation to help avoid FBSS.
 Once the procedure is complete, the surgeon will also be very clear about what you can do to accelerate the healing process and what activities should be avoided.
 These instructions are essential in the recovery process.

 Consider minimally invasive spine surgery